The Prinz Law Office

 Kristie’s practice focuses on providing legal services related to intellectual property licensing and transactional matters.

-Prior to opening her own firm, Kristie was in the licensing group of the highly regarded New York-based intellectual property firm of Pennie & Edmonds LLP in Palo Alto, CA.
+Prior to opening her own firm, Kristie was in the licensing group of the highly regarded New York-based intellectual property firm of Pennie & Edmonds LLP in Palo Alto, California.

 Kristie is licensed to practice law in the states of California and Georgia.